 You should read and sign the terms and conditions before applying and submit the signed copy with your visa application.

-5.2 General information
+5.2 Additional information

 The fee for the priority service and the visa application fee are not refundable if your visa application is refused.
 Your application may take longer if you:

 - do not include the priority service receipt with your application, or submit it afterwards

 - do not write ‘priority service’ clearly on the outer envelope

 - send your application to the wrong location